Looking for a roaming SIM card you can use for international travel?

 Normally, when buying a SIM or a mobile broadband plan for use in the UK, you can use a network coverage map to see how good your connection will be in certain locations.

-However, when using your SIM card for international travel, it gets a bit more difficult, since most carriers won’t include a coverage map for foreign countries.
+However, when using your SIM card for worldwide travel, it gets a bit more difficult, since most carriers won’t include a coverage map for foreign countries.

 Therefore, to see how good your coverage will be, it’s a good idea to look at customer reviews from people using the same SIM in the location you’ll be travelling to.